joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 >Romans 8:28–30 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.
 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
 And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

-**To all those in Rome who are loved by God and called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.**
+### Romans 1:7 (CSB) To all who are in Rome, loved by God, called as saints.
+Grace to you and peace from God our Father and the Lord Jesus Christ

 Compare the love for the world versus the tender, affectionate, personal, relational love that God has for his people--those who believe and trust in him--those who are called saints (Ephesians 4:11-16) - Grace to you and peace from God our Father and the Lord Jesus Christ.
 Amen.